St. Bernard's School

-St. Bernard's School, founded in 1904 by John Card Jenkins, is an elite, private, all-male elementary school in the Carnegie Hill neighborhood of Manhattan's Upper East Side.
+St. Bernard's School is a private, all-male elementary school in the Carnegie Hill neighborhood of Manhattan's Upper East Side.
+It was founded in 1904 by John Card Jenkins, along with Francis Tabor.
 The school shield depicts an eagle (representing the United States of America), a lion (representing Great Britain), a book (symbol of education), and a cross (representing a tradition of Christianity).

-Although the school's name is spelled (though not pronounced) the same way as that of the breed of dog, which is also its mascot, it was in fact named for the rue St-Bernard in Brussels, Belgium, where a relative of one of St. Bernard's founders had also founded a school.
+The school's name is not pronounced the same way as that of the breed of dog with the same spelling, which is also its mascot.
+It was named for the rue St-Bernard in Brussels, Belgium, where a relative of one of St. Bernard's founders had also founded a school.

 History

 The school was founded in 1904 by John Card Jenkins and Francis Tabor.
 Both graduates of Cambridge University, they had met after knocking heads on a soccer pitch.
 Originally on the upper floors of a small Midtown building, the school relocated to its current location on 98th street in 1915.
 The original 1915 building by Delano and Aldrich still stands, although it has undergone significant expansion and renovation, most recently in 1997.

 In April 2021, it was announced that Joy S. Hurd IV had been appointed to serve as the school's next headmaster, starting his role on July 1, 2022.
 Mr. Hurd taught at St. Bernard's for several years and was most recently the head of Lake Forest Country Day School.
 He is a graduate of Harvard College and has master's degrees from Columbia University's Teachers College and the Bread Loaf School of Middlebury College.